sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/02-typescript-type-system/README.md

 ### Type aliases

-TypeScript allows you to create a *named type* that can be used as a substitute for a type union. *Type aliases* canbe used anywere a type can be used:
+TypeScript allows you to create a *named type* that can be used as a substitute for a type union. *Type aliases* can be used anywere a type can be used:

 ```typescript
 type stringOrNumber = string | number;